lucas874/swarm-composition-artifact/README.md

   * The source code for the machine implementations of the roles is found in `demos/warehouse-factory-quality-demo/src`.
   * Select option `5` in the REPL to run this demo.
 * **The Warehouse demo without branch-tracking:** ...

+The demos can also be started using the `run_shell.sh` and `run_shell_no_volume.sh`.
+Please see [Alternative ways of running the artifact](#alternative-ways-of-running-the-artifact) for instructions on how to do this.

 ### Example: running and editing the Warehouse || Factory implementation